angelardhawaii/algal_growth_photosynthesis/README.md

 # algal_growth_photosynthesis

-This project contains the script that runs the final step in analysis for the PAM and growth rate data that was produced during the nutrient and temperature experiments on Ulva lactuca and Hypnea musciformis.
+THIS IS THE ORIGINAL AND SOMEWHAT OLDER VERSION OF THE PROJECT.
+NEWER VERSIONS WILL SOON BE AVAILABLE This project contains the script that runs the final step in analysis for the PAM and growth rate data that was produced during the nutrient and temperature experiments on Ulva lactuca and Hypnea musciformis.